Rowing the Intercoastal Since 1999

 Summer sculling program is only open to Varsity members and is based on our Coach's availability as well as the student's dedication to the sport and their teammates.

-Coach Stambaugh, with help from numerous people, established the Great Bridge Crew in 1999.
+Coach Stambaugh, with help from numerous people, established the Great Bridge Crew Club in 1999.
 He rowed competitively for two years at the University of Virginia where one of the highlights was racing the Head of the Charles in the Men’s Varsity 8+ in his second year.
-Since the club's inception, he has seen the club mature from 20 rowers and two shells to 40+ Rowers and a fleet that now has a variety of shells that allow for sweeping and sculling opportunities.
+Since the club's inception, he has seen the club mature from 20 Rowers and two shells to 40+ Rowers and a fleet that now has a variety of shells that allow for sweeping and sculling opportunities.
+While Coach Stambaugh has stepped back as GBC's Head Coach, he is still active with the program in an advisory capacity and will remain committed to its success.